TDR TEAM & BIOGRAPHY

 Social Benefits: A guiding principle behind all of Dr. Tssui’s work is the encouragement of inter-cultural understanding, cooperation and respect.
 His projects always derive their vitality by not only tapping the deep creative instincts of his personal design team but by also inviting and incorporating the needs, ideas and desires of the community.

-He is the author of four publications on Architecture:
+He is the author of many book and periodical publications on Architecture:

 Shenzhen Ecological Park Concept Book, Shenzhen University Press, 2001